kronostechnologies/docker-nginx-proxy/README.md

 }
 ```

-XFORWARDED_SUBNET: A subnet to trust X-Forwarded-For header
+XFORWARDED_SUBNET: A comma separated list of subnets to trust X-Forwarded-For header from
 ```
   real_ip_header X-Forwarded-For;
   set_real_ip_from XFORWARDED_SUBNET;